BCom 1st Year Business and Business Environment Notes Study Material

 On the basis of aforesaid concept and definitions we can say that business environment contains some important features as below:

 (ii) Business Environment is Complex: It is also complex in nature.
-It is a aggregation of various external and internal factors like economical, political legal, socio-economic, technological etc., which makes it complex.
+It is an aggregation of various external and internal factors like economic, political-legal, socio-economic, technological, etc., which makes it complex.
 These elements affect the business in different ways.
-Therefore we can’t survive in business in long time without pre exercise about affects of these factors.
-Complexity and Dynamic nature of products make difficult to predict future.
-According to J.A.
-Kritz and C.T.
-Duggan, “Business Environment consists of all external and internal factors that influence the complex interaction of the market, production, and finance—the three basic components of the business world.”
+Therefore we can’t survive in business for a long time without pre-exercise about the effects of these factors.
+The complexity and Dynamic nature of products make it difficult to predict the future.
+(BCom Business and Business Environment Notes Study Material)

-(iv) Multi-dimensional: Business environmental is a set of economical, technological, social and political forces, that are largely outside control and they affect business positively as an opportunity and negatively as threats.
-External factors incorporate all the factors which are outside the organisation and influence the ability to achieve organisational goals through provide opportunities or pose threats to the organisation.
-In other words, a business environment is multi-dimensional governed by the organisational control process to achieve its goals and objectives(BCom Business and Business Environment Notes Study Material)
+(iv) Multi-dimensional: Business environmental is a set of economical, technological, social, and political forces, that are largely outside control and they affect the business positively as an opportunity and negatively as threats.
+External factors incorporate all the factors which are outside the organization and influence the ability to achieve organizational goals through providing opportunities or posing threats to the organization.
+In other words, a business environment is multi-dimensional and governed by the organizational control process to achieve its goals and objectives.
+(BCom Business and Business Environment Notes Study Material)

 SCOPE OF BUSINESS ENVIRONMENT